rebeccachoo/javascript-sorting-items/README.md

 # Javascript Sorting Items

-This is one page project that shows all the items in the JSON file and it sorts the items according to the button selections.
+This is one page project that gets all the items from a JSON file and it sorts the items according to the button selections.

 | How it works | Description |
 | -----: | ----------- |